cryptobern/cryptobern.github.io/_posts/2019-06-25-asymmetric.md

 title: Asymmetric distributed trust
 ---

-A sound model for blokchain consensus with flexible and subjective trust.
+A sound model for blockchain consensus with flexible and subjective trust.

 ## Blockchain and consensus